 - Develop knowledge of career opportunities and demonstrate the technical skills required by industry.

-- Demonstrate professional ethics appropriate to the field of engineering.
+- Demonstrate professional ethics appropriate to the field of engineering and technology.

-- Perform electrical/mechanical assembly/disassembly, repair, troubleshoot, and calibration of components and devices.
-Break out into mechanical and electrical.
+- Perform electrical assembly/disassembly, repair, troubleshoot, and calibration of components and devices.

-- Apply critical thinking skills to solving electro-mechanical problem.
+- Apply various problem-solving skills to solving electro-mechanical problem.

 |Course name||Credit Hours|